Granny Flat Approvals-Check Before You Build

 You also need to check the Deposited Plan that forms part of your contract.
 This is a model which will give you an insight into the property compared to its surrounding properties, as well as the dimensions of the boundaries, the area of the block of land, and any drainage easements which may be located there.

 This information can help you or your builder decide if you need to seek approvals.

 If your property falls or slopes backwards, this might present potential issues down the line.
 One of the issues is with drainage which can be difficult unless there is already a drainage easement that lies on the property.

 A drainage easement is usually connected to your local water board, and should make drainage relatively straightforward.
 However, if not then the design of an on-site disposal system will have to take place.
 Once again, it’s better to be safe than sorry.
 Contact us today to gain confidence moving forward with your project.

 To be approved, the granny flat must be built a minimum of 3m away from the trunk of a significant tree (a tree that is 4m or taller).
 This includes your neighbours’ trees too!
 Should you need a tree removed, that is an entirely different process and should be undertaken before your granny flat approval is given.

 Parking and Access

-According to the Affordable Rental Housing SEPP, additional parking is not required in order to build a new granny flat although it is something to definitely think through before going ahead with the build.
-It’s the small things like parking which are handy to keep in the back of your mind when designing your new dwelling.
+According to the Affordable Rental Housing SEPP, additional parking is not required in order to build build a new granny flat although it is something to definitely think through before going ahead with the build.
+It’s the small things, like parking, which are handy to keep in the back of your mind when designing your new dwelling.
 If you live on a corner block, this is usually optimal for allowing for two separate entrances to your dwellings.

 Other options include designing internal fencing to help keep the dwellings separate and private from one another.